 It shouldn’t be surprising that perfectionism can lead to burnout, when you’re worried about making mistakes, beating yourself up with unchecked self-criticism, and having issues around starting and completing tasks.

 A study by Madigan, Stoeber, and Passfield (2015) examined perfectionistic strivings, perfectionistic concerns, and athlete burnout in 101 junior athletes over a six-month training period.
-They found that perfectionistic concerns are a risk factor that contributes to the development of burnout among the athletes.
+They found that perfectionistic concerns are a risk factor that contributes to the development of burnout among athletes.
 They also found that perfectionistic strivings might appear to be a protective factor from burnout.

 Comparisons